Violeta-de-Anca/Toxicology_IBG_UU/Second_session.md

 ##### Elimination rate (ER) of ethanol
 Same concept as with the absorption rate, we can calculate the rate of elimination with the same formula and same code.

+## Please remember to answer the quiz in Studium!